 In production settings where users can log in to the UFTPD server machine, SSL MUST be enabled to prevent unauthorized data access!

 [NOTE] .IMPORTANT SECURITY NOTE

-Without SSL enabled, users logged in to the UFTPD server can potentially read or write files with arbitrary user privileges (except root).
+Without SSL enabled, users logged in to the UFTPD server can easily create exploits to read or write files with arbitrary user privileges (except root).